camilledussauchoy-glitch/Fourier_examples/README.md

-# Part I : An introduction to Fourier Analysis and Power spectrum theory
+# Part I : An introduction to Fourier Analysis and Power spectrum theory \
+cf Practice sheet